H-Moji-H/Netflix-Data-Analysis/README.md

 •	TV-MA (Mature Audiences Only) is the most common rating, suggesting Netflix leans heavily into mature content.

-•	G (General Audience) is the least frequent..
+•	G (General Audience) is the least frequent.

 ### 5. Top Production Countries